d1ll0n/eth-sig-encrypt/README.md

-# web3-encrypt
+# eth-sig-encrypt
-Provides methods for symmetric encryption/decryption using Ethereum addresses.
+Provides methods for symmetric encryption/decryption using Ethereum signatures.

 Usually when we use a web3 provider on a browser, such as MetaMask, Fortmatic, Bitski, etc., we do not have access to the private keys of accounts.
 Since we may want some secure mechanism for a user to store data on a server and retrieve it later, we need a workaround.